-Collaborate and The Social Innovation Partnership are today launching a new paper, ‘Collaboration: from emerging science to evidence base’ that calls for the creation of a Collaboration Evidence Hub (CEH) – a new resource for practitioners, professionals, policy-makers, and the public that offers a systematic way of building and understanding evidence.
-This Hub hopes...
+Collaborate and The Social Innovation Partnership launch a new paper, 'Collaboration: from emerging science to evidence base', that calls for the creation of a Collaboration Evidence Hub (CEH) - a new resource for practitioners, professionals, policy-makers, and the public that offers a systematic way of building and understanding evidence.

 Collaborate is an independent CIC focusing on the thinking, culture and practice of cross-sector collaboration in services to the public.